-During this 1-hour eating window, you can eat or drink whatever you want (including ice cream, french fries, and wine), and you can eat as much as you want.
+During this 1-hour eating window, you can eat and drink whatever and as much as you want.
+This includes ice cream, french fries, and wine.
 Yes, that right, any food, and any amount—as long as you do so during your scheduled mealtime.
 Some modifications include only eating as much as you can fit on one dinner plate, or only piling your plate up to 3″ high.
-Regardless of the specifics, the underlying belief is that you can only consume so many calories in one hour, and that amount will always be less than you burn for the other 23, therefore having a calorie deficit for the day and leading to weight loss.
+Regardless of the specifics, the underlying belief is that you can only consume so many calories in one hour.
+That amount of calories will always be less than you burn for the other 23, therefore having a calorie deficit for the day and leading to weight loss.

 We took this question straight to our nutritionist, Jenn.
 Here is what she had to say: